What’s my case worth?

 A. The Cause of the Wreck

 How the crash occurred, can have an impact on the value of the case even when the other driver receives a ticket.
 Texas is a mutual responsibility state meaning that if someone is found partially at fault, their monetary damages are reduced by the judge by their percentage of fault.
 If the party is more than 51% at fault, in Texas they are precluded from recovering damages.
 Texas uses comparative responsibility in assessing fault and that impacts damage evaluations and payouts.
 For example, if a person is held to be only 10% at fault, the personal injury damages that person gets would be reduced by 10%.

-Trucking companies all carry commercial insurance policies and are very quick to defend claims made against them even those that are crystal clear liability wise.
+Trucking companies all carry commercial insurance policies and are very quick to defend claims made against them even those that are crystal clear liability-wise.
 Early investigation of a trucking accident is always a good plan.
 Contacting the best big truck attorney you can get is the way to go!

-B. What was the Medical Treatment?
+C. What was the Medical Treatment?

 Aside from liability, one of the biggest factors in a trucking accident case is the medical help received by the injured person.
 What a qualified doctor has to say in the medical records goes a long way toward establishing the human damages from a trucking accident.

 Lapses in treatment and the specific medical providers involved also can have an impact on the value of the case.
 If there is a gap in treatment the defense attorney will make a big issue out of that.
 The argument goes “if it was so bad, why not go back to the doctor”?
-Also, juries tend to undervalue the testimony and opinions of chiropractors yet take specialists such as orthopedic doctors which more seriously.
+Also, juries tend to undervalue the testimony and opinions of chiropractors yet take specialists such as orthopedic doctors more seriously.

 Along those lines, what your medical doctor has to say about your injuries, diagnosis, and prognosis for the future are critical in valuing a case.

-C. What was the Severity of Impact?
+D. What was the Severity of Impact?